ondrej1024/emond/README.md

 #### Energy meter
 Since **emond** uses the pulse counting method to calculate the instant power and electrical energy, an energy meter with a pulse output has to be used.
 There are basically two methods:
 - optical pulse counting (via energy meters LED)
-- electrical puylse counting (via energy meters SO interface)
+- electrical pulse counting (via energy meters S0 interface)

 For more info on pulse counting see http://openenergymonitor.org/emon/buildingblocks/introduction-to-pulse-counting.

-**emond** is being developed and tested with this type of energy meter that was installed in addition to the one provided by the energy company:
+**emond** is being developed and tested with this type of simple energy meter that was installed in addition to the one provided by the energy company:

 ![Energy Meter](http://www.digitale-elektronik.de/shopsystem/images/WSZ230V-50A_large.jpg)

 The cabling has to be done as follows:
-- SO- output on energy meter to GND on RaspberryPi
+- S0- output on energy meter to GND on RaspberryPi
-- SO+ output on energy meter to GPIO[x] on RaspberryPi
+- S0+ output on energy meter to GPIO[x] on RaspberryPi

+No external pullup resistor for the S0+ line is required as the RPi internal pullup will be enabled by the software.
 <br>

 #### LCD display